 **End-of-tour gratuities for the Cuban guide, driver, and tour leader are left to the guest’s discretion and should be based on your level of satisfaction with the service received.

-Before departing the pier, you will see the historic Plaza de San Francisco de Asís.
+You will see the historic Plaza de San Francisco de Asís.
 It was built in the 16th century when Spanish galleons stopped at the harbor on their route through the Indies to Spain.
 It is most significant for its uneven cobblestones and white marble of the Fuente de Los Leones (Fountain of Lions) carved by the Italian sculptor Giuseppe Gaggini in 1836.

 Then you will continue to Havana’s Plaza Vieja.
 This architecturally eclectic Square, where Cuban baroque meets Gaudí-like art nouveau, was first built in 1559 and was initially named Plaza Nueva (New Square).
 The Square houses a micro-brewery, the Angela Landa Primary School, a beautiful fenced-in fountain and, on its west side, some of Havana’s most beautiful shop windows.
 When Old Havana was declared a UNESCO World Heritage Site in 1982, the Square was restored to the historic plaza it is today.
 While in Plaza Vieja, you will have some free time to walk around, take pictures and enjoy a beer at the brewery.